paveljurca/snake/README.md

 	* navigation keys
 	* SPACE key pauses the game

-snake is increasing in speed just because Windows.Forms can't handle a lot of moving Control objects and start blinking, so you'll reach "game over" more quickly ;)
+the snake is increasing in speed just because Windows.Forms can't handle a lot of moving Control objects, so they'll start blinking, hence "game over" happens more quickly ;)

 ## TODO